ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Launching-Multiple-Nodes/Launching-Multiple-Nodes.rst

 The significance of what you've done so far is that you've run two turtlesim nodes with one command.
 Once you learn to write your own launch files, you'll be able to run multiple nodes - and set up their configuration - in a similar way, with the ``ros2 launch`` command.

-For more tutorials on ROS 2 launch files, see the :doc:`main launch file tutorial page<../../Intermediate/Launch/Launch-Main>`.
+For more tutorials on ROS 2 launch files, see the :doc:`main launch file tutorial page <../../../../Developer-Tools/Launch/Launch-Main>`.

 Next steps
 ----------

-In the next tutorial, :doc:`../Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data`, you'll learn about another helpful tool, ``ros2 bag``.
+In the next tutorial, :doc:`../../../interfaces/Working-with-interfaces/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data`, you'll learn about another helpful tool, ``ros2 bag``.